 Ongoing Medical Support

-AIDS treatment, including antiretroviral medicines, is generally recommended for people with HIV or AIDS to help keep the disease from progressing and the immune system as strong as possible.
+AIDS treatment, including antiretroviral (ART) medicines, is always recommended for people with HIV or AIDS to help keep the disease from progressing and the immune system as strong as possible.
 Whether you were diagnosed with HIV early on or in later stages of the disease, it’s important to talk to your doctor about treatment options.

 AIDS can weaken your immune system, making you more likely to catch other illnesses or develop other diseases and cancers.
 With regular checkups, your doctor can monitor your overall health, symptoms, and other health conditions.